-Now that you have planned all the events, it is time to prepare a guest list exclusive to each event.
+- Now that you have planned all the events, it is time to prepare a guest list exclusive to each event.
 It will help you manage your catering budget easily.
 Also, the number count will benefit you while deciding on a venue.

-Once you are done with the excel sheet, finalising the venue is the next big step.
+- Once you are done with the excel sheet, finalising the venue is the next big step.
 This list will help you in deciding on the size and space of the venue.
 You would definitely not want your wedding to be a suffocated affair for your guests!

-It is also the right time to book a videographer and photographer for your wedding.
-Caterers, pundit, florists, tentwalas andDJ should also be finalised during this very phase of wedding planning.
+- It is also the right time to book a videographer and photographer for your wedding.
+Caterers, pundit, florists, tentwalas, dholwalas, DJ and all other vendors, should also be finalised during this very phase of wedding planning.
 Make sure you do not delay these arrangements beyond this period, otherwise you will face a tough time looking for them at the last moment.
 Along with all these arrangements, do not forget to research about your bridal dress.

-Use this phase for your grooming.
+- Use this phase for your grooming.
 Salons these days provide pre-bridal packages starting as early as six months.

-This is the time to apply for your leaves.
-Also, inform your bosses about your leaves you would be taking during your wedding.
+- This is the time to apply for your leaves.
+Also, inform your bosses about your leaves that you would be taking during your wedding.
 A prior notice will help them to look for an ad hoc replacement.

-3 to Wedding day's checklist
+3 months to Wedding day's checklist

-We hope that your trousseau research is over by now, because you cannot delay it any further.
+- We hope that your trousseau research is over by now, because you cannot delay it any further.
 You should get your bridal dress at least a fortnight early.
 This will help in making any last-minute alterations.

-Start selecting the designs for the cards and get them printed as soon as possible.
+- Start selecting the designs for the cards and get them printed as soon as possible.
 Once they are done, dispatch them at least a month prior to your wedding.
 Also, remember to call the guests to check whether they are coming or not.
-Here your excel sheet (in the 9 to 6 months phase) comes into play again.
+Here your excel sheet (in the 9 to 6 months' phase) comes into play again.
 Use it to keep a tab on how many guests are coming to your wedding.

-Now, crosscheck with all your bookings and vendors that the arrangements are in place or not.
+- Now, cross-check with all your bookings and vendors that the arrangements are in place or not.
 Also, repeat this drill a week prior to the wedding.